circonus/docs/content/circonus/on-premises/installation/installation.md

     Certificate Authority"; may be altered if desired.
   * `email` - Email address of technical contact for the CA

-master
+primary
-: (optional) If multiple hosts are in the CA role, this attribute specifies which is to be the master.
-Non-master CA hosts will get the standard directory structure created but will not generate CA keys nor run the `ca_processor` service.
-It is recommended that operators set up a regular sync of the files in `/opt/circonus/CA` to all non-master CA hosts.
+: (optional) If multiple hosts are in the CA role, this attribute specifies which is to be the primary.
+Non-primary CA hosts will get the standard directory structure created but will not generate CA keys nor run the `ca_processor` service.
+It is recommended that operators set up a regular sync of the files in `/opt/circonus/CA` to all non-primary CA hosts.

 ##### `caql_broker` Attributes